whai362/PVT/README.md

-# Pyramid Vision Transformer: A Versatile Backbone for Dense Prediction without Convolutions

-## News
+# Updates
 - (21/06/2020) Code of PVTv2 is released!
 PVTv2 has stronger classification/detection performance than Swin.

+# Pyramid Vision Transformer: A Versatile Backbone for Dense Prediction without Convolutions

 This repository contains PyTorch evaluation code, training code and pretrained models for PVT (Pyramid Vision Transformer).